-- a) During the quarter ended March 31, 2020, revenue decreased due to the decrease in oil prices specifically in February and March. - b) Revenue for the quarter ended June 30, 2019 increased by \$176,250 compared to the quarter ended June 30, 2018; revenue for the quarter ended September 30, 2019 increased by \$371,233 compared to the quarter ended September 30, 2018; and revenue for the quarter ended December 31, 2019 increased by \$324,879 compared to the quarter ended December 31, 2018 due to increased oil production after pump changeouts were completed on several of the West Hazel oil wells. - c) During the quarter ended March 31, 2019, revenue increased by \$117,722 compared to the quarter ended March 31, 2018 due to the commencement of production from the West Hazel oil property. - d) During the quarter ended December 31, 2018, total assets and liabilities increased primarily due to the issuance of convertible debentures to commence the well workovers on the West Hazel property.
+- a) During the quarter ended June 30, 2020, revenue decreased as the Company shut-in production for one and a half months, this also correlated to a decrease in expenses as the Company subcontracts for its services. - b) During the quarter ended March 31, 2020, revenue decreased due to the decrease in oil prices specifically in February and March. - c) Revenue for the quarter ended June 30, 2019 increased by \$176,250 compared to the quarter ended June 30, 2018; revenue for the quarter ended September 30, 2019 increased by \$371,233 compared to the quarter ended September 30, 2018; and revenue for the quarter ended December 31, 2019 increased by \$324,879 compared to the quarter ended December 31, 2018 due to increased oil production after pump changeouts were completed on several of the West Hazel oil wells. - d) During the quarter ended March 31, 2019, revenue increased by \$117,722 compared to the quarter ended March 31, 2018 due to the commencement of production from the West Hazel oil property. - e) During the quarter ended December 31, 2018, total assets and liabilities increased primarily due to the issuance of convertible debentures to commence the well workovers on the West Hazel property.
 The Company expended \$595,181 in the quarter.
-The Company's accounts payable balance has also materially increased due to initial expenditures required to reactivate and upgrade West Hazel production operations and the insufficient cash flow from the initial production ramp up from West Hazel start up operations. - e) During the quarter ended September 30, 2018, revenue decreased substantially due to both Wells 16-13 and 7-13 in the Flaxcombe property being shut-in for all or a portion of the period.
+The Company's accounts payable balance has also materially increased due to initial expenditures required to reactivate and upgrade West Hazel production operations and the insufficient cash flow from the initial production ramp up from West Hazel start up operations. - f) During the quarter ended September 30, 2018, revenue decreased substantially due to both Wells 16-13 and 7-13 in the Flaxcombe property being shut-in for all or a portion of the period.